Monday, March 27, 2017

 The CryptO'pinion?

 I've sometimes found that Beyond The Ice Palace is a much-underrated platformer.
-This is odd to me because it holds a special place in my retro-gaming heart.
+This is odd because it holds a special place in my retro-gaming heart.
 Why?
-Well, because it was one of the first games I booted up on Christmas morning so imagine how I felt seeing its graphics and hearing that music - they blew me away.
+Well, it was one of the first games I booted up on Christmas morning in 1988.
+Just imagine how I felt seeing its graphics and hearing that music - they blew me away.
+What a time that was!

 Midi tune of the awesome game music.

-Maps for the ZX Spectrum game, aren't needed but are nice to have.
+Maps for the ZX Spectrum game, aren't needed but nice to have.

 Saturday, March 11, 2017